Bookmobile & Homebound

 How can I place a hold on an item?

-You can telephone our office at 907-459-1031, email at the email address below or simply tell us when we visit you.
+Our home delivery patrons can telephone our office at 907-459-1031, email at the email address below or simply tell us when we visit you.
 We will place the hold(s) and deliver the item(s) to you on the day of your scheduled visit.
+Patrons who are visiting any of our outlying locations can request holds in any of these ways, but in addition can place holds in the catalog with the pickup library location “FNSB Bookmobile”.
+These items will be delivered the next time the Bookmobile is in your neighborhood.

 How do I find the schedule for the Bookmobile?